Dubá

 Dubá (Dauba) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 1,700 inhabitants.
+The town is located in the Ralsko Uplands.

+Dubá was founded in the 13th century at the latest and is connected with the Berka of Dubá noble family, who owned the town until 1622.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of Dubá is the Church of the Finding the Holy Cross.

 Administrative division

 Dubá consists of 20 municipal parts (in brackets population according to the 2021 census):